Cheb Mami

-Mohamed Khelifati (محمد خليفاتي; born 11 July 1966), better known by his stage name Cheb Mami (شاب مامي), is an Algerian musician and singer-songwriter.
+Mohamed Khelifati (محمد خليفاتي; born 11 July 1966), better known by his stage name Cheb Mami (شاب مامي), is an Algerian raï musician and singer-songwriter.
 He sings and speaks in Algerian Arabic and sometimes in Eastern Arabic dialects or in French.
 Internationally, he is known for contributing vocals to the 1999 Sting single "Desert Rose".

 Early life

 Cheb Mami was born in Graba-el-Wed, a populous quarter of Saïda, a city located 170 km south of Oran, on the high mesas of northwestern Algeria.

 Career

 Early years and music styles adopted

-Cheb Mami came to prominence in 1982, when, aged 16, he finished as runner-up in the televised Algerian talent show Alhane wa chabab (melodies and youth).
+Cheb Mami (cheb is an honorific for raï musicians) came to prominence in 1982, when, aged 16, he finished as runner-up in the televised Algerian talent show Alhane wa chabab (melodies and youth).
 He followed this by launching a career as a raï singer, performing at weddings and releasing cassettes after he drew the attention of music producers.
 In 1985, he moved to Paris, France, where he performed at raï festivals and met Michel Levy, who became his manager.

 In 1987, he received his call-up for military service in Algeria just as he had potential concerts lined up, including a trip to Japan.
 He chose to serve rather than stay abroad and be unable to see his family.
 During his two years of service, he worked as an entertainer on army bases.

 In May 1989, he returned to Paris and subsequently toured the United States, Germany, England, Scandinavia, the Netherlands, Switzerland, and Spain.

 Cheb Mami's music is a blend of Mediterranean and Western influences, including flamenco, Greek and Turkish music, as well as Latin music, and his voice is tinged with Andalusian accents.